Fixed Term-Track Faculty Promotion Guidelines

 These guidelines are divided into sections:

-Overview — a brief description of the timeline for review and the roles and responsibilities of each party at each stage of the process.
+Overview of Process — a brief description of the timeline for review and the roles and responsibilities of each party at each stage of the process.

 Preparation of the Promotion Packet — a listing of essential and optional elements to include in the promotion packet prepared by faculty applicants.